cornerstonejs/cornerstone3D/docs/pages/introduction.md

 This repository contains three projects:

 - `/src/`: The rendering library equivelant of `cornerstone-core`
-- `/src/cornerstone-tools-3d`: The tool library equivelant of `cornerstone-tools`
+- `/src/cornerstone-tools`: The tool library equivalent of `cornerstone-tools`
 - `/examples`: Consumes both of the above libraries to demonstrate functionality in a simple `react` app

 Notably missing is a separately packaged image loading library.
 We instead bundle